dorisviv/repo/README.md

 # my-json-server

-1. Create a JSON object in GitHub, with the exact path (dorisviv = your user):
+1. Create a public JSON object in GitHub, with the exact path (dorisviv = your user):

 https://github.com/dorisviv/repo/blob/master/db.json